Meeting the cost of care in old age is a growing issue for many people in the UK.

 It’s therefore really important to understand realistic costs to provide high quality care at home, and to understand what benefits, state support and other entitlements may be avaialbe to help fund care.

 Our charges vary depending on the level of help you require.
-These prices are fully inclusive with no hidden additional costs, and the same price applies weekdays, weekends and bank holidays.
+These prices are fully inclusive with no hidden additional costs.

 To ensure our clients maintain independence and quality of life we believe that hands-on care is only part of the equation.
 There are many little jobs that often get overlooked and cause unnecessary hassle to you and your loved ones.